syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 ## Save form data

-You can save the modified form fields data by calling the `saveDocument` method.
+You can save the modified form field data by calling the `saveDocument` method.
 Refer to the following code example.

 {% tabs %}
 {% highlight dart hl_lines="15 16" %}